An Introduction to Geometric Topology: The models of hyperbolic space

-\begin{prop} The following hold: \begin{enumerate} \item every inversion is a smooth and anticonformal map; \item inversions send $k$-spheres and $k$-planes to $k$-spheres and $k$-planes. \end{enumerate} \end{prop} \begin{proof} Up to translating and dilating we may suppose $x_0=0$ and $r=1$.
-The inversion is $\varphi(x) = \frac{x}{\|x\|^2}$ and we now prove that $d\varphi_x$ is $\frac 1{\|x\|^2}$ times a reflection with respect to the hyperplane orthogonal to $x$.
+\begin{prop} The following hold: \begin{enumerate} \item every inversion is a smooth and anticonformal map; \item inversions send $k$-spheres and $k$-planes to $k$-spheres and $k$-planes. \end{enumerate} \end{prop} \begin{proof} Up to conjugating with translations and dilations we may suppose $x_0=0$ and $r=1$.
+The inversion is $\varphi(x) = \frac{x}{\|x\|^2}$ and we show that $d\varphi_x$ is $\frac 1{\|x\|^2}$ times a reflection with respect to the hyperplane orthogonal to $x$.
 We may suppose $x=(x_1,0,\ldots,0)$ and calculate the partial derivatives:

 The partial derivatives at $x=(x_1,0,\ldots, 0)$ are

 for all $i>1$ and $j\neq k$.
 This proves our assertion.

 The fact that an inversion preserves sphere and planes may be easily reduced to the two-dimensional case (with circles and lines), a classical fact of Euclidean geometry. \end{proof}